• Skip to primary navigation

 Here are a few totally acceptable substitutions you could make in this hash brown quiche recipe!

 • Frozen hash browns.
-If you’re super ambitious you can make your own hash browns with any variety of potato you choose.
-And if you do…I tip my hat to you!
-Well done! šŸ˜‰
+You can make your own hash browns with any variety of potato you choose.

 • Butter/olive oil.
-Th crust needs two TBS of fat of some kind.
-Feel free to use all olive oil, all butter, or substitute another neutral oil like avocado.
-I do love the flavor that comes from using butter!
+Th crust needs two tablespoons of fat to hold together.
+You can use all olive oil, all butter, or substitute another neutral oil like avocado.
+I do love the flavor that comes from using butter.

 • Fat free milk.
-Any variety of milk works well here!
+Any variety of milk works well.
 The higher the fat content the richer your Gluten-Free Quiche with a Hash Brown Crust will taste.

 • Bacon.
-You can easily omit bacon for a vegetarian option.
-You will need to add another TBS of oil or butter to cook the veggies in before adding them to the egg mixture.
-You may also need to increase the amount of salt in the recipe if you choose to omit bacon!
-You can also substitute breakfast sausage, ham, or any other meat you love!
+You can omit bacon for a vegetarian option.
+You will need to add another tablespoon of oil or butter to cook the veggies in before adding them to the egg mixture.
+You may also need to increase the amount of salt in the recipe if you choose to omit bacon.
+You can also substitute breakfast sausage, ham, or another meat.

 Overhead view of Gluten-Free Hash Brown Quiche with one slice cut out and on a plate next to it